Projectbird/MrScraper/README.md

-MrScraper gets the text from the website into an array.
+MrScraper pases the text from any website and returns it as an array.

 ## Install